Powaqqatsi: Synopsis

 In the beginning chapter, Serra Pelada, men from Serra Pelada (a gold mine in Brazil) are seen carrying bags of dirt up to a destination.
 In the middle of the chapter, various shots outside of Serra Pelada are shown.
 Near the end of the chapter, a few men are carrying another man who was struck by a falling rock (mentioned in the "Impact of Progress" feature on the DVD/Blu-ray) uphill along a procession of workers who are carrying dirt-filled sacks.
 After that, several discordant layered exposures of the dirt carriers are shown.
 The scene cross fades to show the image of a head, with multiple exposures of the same head rapidly rotating and layered upon to give a manifold appearance.
 This is an apparent allusion to Janus, the god of beginnings, endings and transitions, keeping with the film's central themes of progress and change.

 In Anthem: Part 1, the sun rises up above an African village.
 Later, a man raises a sail for a boat.
 The next chapter, That Place, starts zooming out from a waterfall.
 Children can be heard laughing.
 Villages are shown as well as children and upside down water reflections.
 Anthem: Part 2 has various shots of villages and islands shown.

 Mosque and Temple shows various natural shots as well as religious scenes.
 Some of these scenes are a transparent inside a church with someone walking by, a man praying, a monk sitting while a bird flies off his stick, the same monk walking by the river, a bird flying by a sunset, more children, crows flying above a river, two men rowing their boat in that river, a woman praying in the Ganges river, two men practicing yoga, another monk, and a temple in Nepal.

 Anthem: Part 3 shows masses of people in motion, working together and celebrating traditional rituals, in Africa and South America, all in slow-motion.

 Video Dream blends together colorful television advertisements and news programs from the US, Western Europe, the Soviet Union and Japan.

 New Cities In Ancient Lands has views of people on the move, and traffic in three parts: China, Africa and India.

 The Unutterable/Caught!
 People in large groups in the developing world, moving together, at work; views of traffic from above.

 Mr. Suso / From Egypt Sometimes-unfocused people in motion, to the muezzin's call, ghostly double-images of traffic, close-ups of faces, reflections in water.

 Music

-A soundtrack was produced in 1988 that was composed by Philip Glass.
+A soundtrack was produced in 1988, composed by Philip Glass, with the opening track "Serra Pelada" co-written with Argentine musician Bernardo Palombo.